Lenses: I need help

 Learn more about how to get the most out of your lenses here:

 Why is my Wide lens getting the flare in the bottom of the image?

-The New Wide Lens is our most advanced, multi-element design and because of its curved surface it can generate subtle lens flare in certain lighting conditions, typically when it's hit with direct light from above or from the side.
-If you are unhappy with the quality, you can return the lens using the instructions on our Shipping and Returns page.
+The M-Series Wide Lens is our most advanced, multi-element design and because of its curved surface it can generate subtle lens flare in certain lighting conditions, typically when it's hit with direct light from above or from the side - this can happen with any lens in the right lighting conditions.

 Why am I getting dark corners with my Wide lens?